Ziex0/Ghost-Mounts/README.md

 Core modification for TrinityCore, Tested on 3.3.5 branch.

 # About
-This script mounts you with a Spectral tiger when you're dead.
-When you've reached your corpse and you ressurect you'll be back to normal speed and dismounted.
+There are 2 different patches

+1. ghost_ground_mount.patch which mounts you with a Swift Spectral Tiger (http://www.wowhead.com/npc=24004/swift-spectral-tiger)

+2. ghost_flying_mount.patch which mounts you with a Winged Steed of the Ebon Blade (http://www.wowhead.com/npc=29582/winged-steed-of-the-ebon-blade)

+Note that upon ressurection you'll be back to normal speed, dismounted and flying state disabled.

 # How to install
 1. Go to your source root folder and place ghost_ground_mount.patch